MeetMangrove/playbook/membership.md

 1. Day 0 - Starting Point
 2. Day 30 - First month review
-> Gather at least 5 MM including the 2 mentors (appear.in or diner).
+> Gather at least 5 Mangrove Members including the 2 mentors (appear.in or diner).
 See how things are going, both ways.
 At the end of the review decide together to continue or to stop (go back to MF).

 3. Day 90 - End of trial
-> Gather at least 5 MM including the 2 mentors (appear.in or diner).
+> Gather at least 5 Mangrove Members including the 2 mentors (appear.in or diner).
 See how things are going, both ways.
 3. Final decision
  > The new member chooses publicly 10 members of Mangrove.
 These members vote anonymously (under the supervision of the 2 mentors) to decide if the new member stays inside Mangrove or goes back to MF.
 Votes are +1/0/-1.
 If the new member gets 7 or more +1 and no -1, trial ends and they stay inside Mangrove.